nios-students/docs/wiki/Admissions.md

 Secondary (10th class or 12th class) examination from a recognized board and want to update their qualification in one or up to four subjects to be able to fill eligibility critereas for their goals such as addmission into Commercial pilot course etc. These exams are available for to write during October-Novembber Public Examinations.

 > [!WARNING]
-> for students enrolled in Stream 2 **examination fees are included in the addmission fees for the first time**
+> for students enrolled in Stream 2 **examination fees are included in the addmission fees for the first time.**

-# Stream 3 and 4
+# Stream 3 & 4
 On-Demand Examination System (ODES) at Secondary Level (10th class) and Senior Secondary level (12th class) Open for admissions throughout the year.
 Suitable for learners seeking to update their qualifications or clear failed subjects.
 [More Info on Stream 3 & 4](https://rcguwahati.nios.ac.in/registration-for-on-demand-examination-ode-and-procedure.html)

 # Transfer of Credit (ToC)